Skip to main content

 Nearly every year, there is a boating accident in Idaho involving duck hunters or winter anglers.

 Nearly every year, there is a boating accident in Idaho involving duck hunters or winter anglers.
 With water temperatures just above freezing, these accidents can tragically result in a fatality.
-In the past 10 years nearly 67 percent of the fatal boating accidents in Idaho were the result of victims falling into the water from small boats.
+In the past 10 years nearly 67% of the fatal boating accidents in Idaho were the result of victims falling into the water from small boats.

 Anglers fishing in winter in drift boat on river

 The most common mistake waterfowl hunters make while operating a boat is overloading the vessel.
 All watercraft under 20 feet in length constructed after Nov.
 1, 1972 have a capacity plate permanently affixed in a location clearly visible to the operator while the boat is underway.
-The plate lists the maximum horsepower, maximum number of persons and maximum weight capacity including all people, dogs and gear.
-By the time you strap on an outboard motor and add some hunters, dogs and hunting gear, it’s easy to exceed the weight capacity without knowing it.
+The plate lists the maximum horsepower, maximum number of persons, and maximum weight capacity including all people, dogs, and gear.
+By the time you strap on an outboard motor and add some hunters, dogs, and hunting gear, it’s easy to exceed the weight capacity without knowing it.

 Be sure to follow all of Idaho’s boating laws and practice these safety measures the next time you’re out on the water: